Back to Website

 Rendering jobs

 Customer's Canvas uses the RenderingService API to process projects that reflect customer orders and contain personalization results.
-This processing is based on a concept of RenderingJobs.
+This processing is based on the concept of RenderingJobs.

 A rendering job is a set of step-by-step instructions, which defines how to process a personalized design.
-Each step is called a task - it describes an action that needs to be taken to reach the final result.
-For example, let's take business cards:
+Each step is called a task.
+It describes an action that needs to be taken to reach the final result.
+For example, let's look at business cards:

-- Finally, upload the result to FTP of a printing company.
+4. Finally, we upload the result to the FTP of a printing company.

 When you add tasks to a rendering job, you first need to configure them.
 To do so, define an array of RenderingJobs data as follows: